Kev049/DAT257-Fork/README.md

 # Running the application

 The website is made in HTML/CSS + Typescript using SvelteKit and Tailwind.
-We use a python API
+In addition this, we use Python (along with several libraries/APIs) for the backend of the project.
 ## Installation
 The application can be run through npm.
 Install [Node.js](https://nodejs.org/en/download) and use the package manager 'npm' to install [Svelte](https://svelte.dev/docs/introduction) and [Tailwind](https://tailwindcss.com/docs/installation)